 In Future False Positive we can see Joler and Pasquelini’s ‘dictatorship of the past’.
 But it also points towards Bridle’s issue of using these tools to understand the world.
 Even as all predicted ‘futures’ melt into the same reconfigured pixel data, the object detection algorithm continues to classify with confidence.

 The more faith put in an artificial intelligence system the more hyperstitial its predictions become.
 That is to say that the results themselves become manifested by their own prediction.
 The further AI systems creep into the governing of our reality, the more our reality will become conditioned to look like their predictions.
-What’s at stake is nothing less than the future.

 This work was commissioned by the Indeterminacy Group at the University of Dundee as part of NEoN Digital Arts Festival